Star Trek: Of Gods and Men: Plot

-Uhura recognizes Curate Prime as Gary Mitchell, a friend of James T. Kirk's, who had been granted formidable mental power after passing through the galactic barrier 40 years earlier.
-Insanely believing himself a living god, Mitchell was defeated by Kirk in the real timeline; in the altered timeline, with Kirk not there to stop him, Mitchell was able to kill the captain of the Enterprise – in this case, Christopher Pike – and take control of the United Federation of Planets, refounding it as the Galactic Order.
-As they escape into the ship, a fleet of Kittrick's allies, led by Captain Galt (Herbert Jefferson Jr.) of the free ship Liberty, engages the Conqueror, with Curate Prime leading a fleet of his own to destroy Kittrick and his rebellion.
+Uhura recognizes Curate Prime as Gary Mitchell who believes himself to be a living god.
+With Kirk not there to stop him in this timeline, Mitchell was able to kill the captain of the Enterprise – in this case, Christopher Pike – and take control of the United Federation of Planets, refounding it as the Galactic Order.

+As they escape into the ship, a fleet of Kittrick's allies, led by Captain Galt of the free ship Liberty, engages the Conqueror, with Curate Prime leading a fleet of his own to destroy Kittrick and his rebellion.
 While Chekov and Harriman take control of the Conqueror, Uhura transports to the surface.
 Mitchell follows her, believing her to be Chekov/Kittrick, and tortures her, demanding his location.
 Charlie Evans steps in to protect her, using his Thasian-granted powers to battle the god-like Mitchell.
-Beaten, Mitchell transports Janice Rand (Grace Lee Whitney) – the first woman Evans had ever met, when he was taken aboard the Enterprise – to distract him, letting off one last burst of energy before escaping to his flagship.
+Beaten, Mitchell transports Janice Rand – the first woman Evans had ever met, when he was taken aboard the Enterprise – to distract him, letting off one last burst of energy before escaping to his flagship.
 Angered and weakened, Mitchell orders the firing of his ship's Omega device, which will destroy both the captured Conqueror and the planet.

 On the surface, Uhura convinces Evans to set things right, while in orbit, the Conqueror is severely damaged and about to be destroyed by a warp-core breach.
 Harriman sets the ship on a collision course, but helm control fails, and the Conqueror begins to drift off course; Chekov separates the saucer, which would allow the warp-core explosion, to ram it into Mitchell's flagship.
-Reaching out to try to divert it, Mitchell finds his powers have disappeared, and as the Conqueror's engineering section explodes, the shockwave sending the saucer right into the flagship; Mitchell screams Kittrick's name as his ship is destroyed.
+Reaching out to try to divert it, Mitchell finds his powers have disappeared, and as the Conqueror's engineering section explodes, the shockwave sends the saucer right into the flagship; Mitchell screams Kittrick's name as his ship is destroyed.
 At the same moment, Evans goes through the Guardian and returns to the point where he visited the outpost and demanded to know where Kirk was.
 Waiting for Evans this time, instead of the data clerk, was his future self, who shoots him with a phaser.
 The timeline reverts to normal, and the landing party returns to the museum ship.